learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 # Draw a plot showing overlapping of distribution means and sds for incpection
 ```

-So we are able to see some slight differences in the mean and standard deviation od control and experimental groups.
+So we are able to see some slight differences in the mean and standard deviation of control and experimental groups.
 This is a good sign to further our experimentation and to calculate whether the difference is significant, or not.

 ## The Null Hypothesis

 In our drug efficacy experiment example, we can define our null hypothesis to be that there is no difference between a subject taking a placebo and and the treatment drug.

->**$H_{0}$: The mean difference between treatment and control groups is zero. i.e. $Ho = Ha$**
+>**$H_{0}$: The mean difference between treatment and control groups is zero. i.e. $H_{0} = H_{1}$**

 ## The Alternate Hypothesis